JoaoQB/42_2_pipex/README.md

 </details>

-# Opening files:

-First thing to do is to open the files of input and output.
-Let's use shell to see how it handles errors.

-If the input file doesn't exist, it gives an error message like:
-"zsh: no such file or directory: file3.txt".
-"bash: file3.txt: No such file or directory".
-"sh: 1: cannot open file3.txt: No such file".
-(The 1 is n, and n stands for how many times an error message was printed in that shell window i guess)

-If it exists but it doesn't have the right permissions, it says:
-"zsh: permission denied: file2.txt".
-"bash: file2.txt: Permission denied".
-"sh: 1: cannot create file2.txt: Permission denied".

-If the output file doesn't exist, it creates it (with chmod 664).
-If it already exists, it overwrites it's content.
-However, if it exists but doesn't have the necessary permissions set, it gives an error message like:
-"zsh: permission denied: file2.txt".
-"bash: file2.txt: Permission denied".
-"sh: 1: cannot create file2.txt: Permission denied".

-We can also see that if the input file doesn't exist, but the output one does and has the right permissions, then it prints the error message to stderr, and still tries to execute the command to the output file.
-For example:
-"< file5.txt cat | wc -lc
-zsh: no such file or directory: file5.txt
-      0       0"

 # Opening Files

 To begin, the first step is to open the input and output files.
 Let's observe how the shell handles errors.